Karmak23/licorn/docs/daemon/index.rst

 	NetworkLinksBuilder
 		Started at daemon boot, to scan the network and ping all known machines.
 Terminates after the first scan

+All threads after this point are grouped in pools.
+You can :term:`adjust the number of *poolers* in the configuration <licornd.threads.pool_members>`.

 	Reverser-*
 		A pool of threads to handle reverse DNS requests.